 Published in 2017, A Meeting of Land and Sea synthesizes twenty years of research in combination with over 300 color photographs, maps, and charts to explore the history, ecology and conservation of Martha’s Vineyard.

-The LTER Network Communications Office is pleased to announce a new webinar series hosted by the NCO and the National Center for Ecological Analysis and Synthesis (NCEAS).
+The LTER Network Communications Office is pleased to announce a new webinar series hosted by the LTER Network Communications Office and the National Center for Ecological Analysis and Synthesis (NCEAS).
 This series highlights the progress and process of the LTER synthesis working groups.
-In the lead-off webinar on January 11th, Dr. Steph Hampton will discuss what is being learned… Read more »
+Each of the speakers will discuss the opportunity they perceived, the gaps their… Read more »

 The Ocean Sciences Meeting (OSM) has become an important venue for scientific exchange across a wide range of marine science disciplines, especially as human impacts on the oceans reach unprecedented levels.
 OSM, co-sponsored by the American Geophysical Union (AGU), the Association for the Sciences of Limnology and Oceanography (ASLO), and The Oceanography Society (TOS), will be held 11–16 February, in… Read more »

 At the 2017 AGU Fall Meeting, held at the New Orleans Ernest N. Morial Convention Center in New Orleans, Louisiana, from December 11-15, 2017, dozens of LTER researchers will present new results on a range of topics, from how ecosystems recover from droughts and hurricanes to what manufactured ice storms can reveal about how to prepare for winter’s worst.
 Links to the abstracts for over 100 LTER presentations at AGU 2017.

 Henry L. Gholz, of Fort Collins, CO, died rock climbing in Colorado on September 30, 2017.
 His passing is a tragic loss for ecology.